stride3d/stride-website/posts/2024-01-05-announcing-stride-4-2-in-dotnet-8.md

 Github: [Nicogo1705/Stride.BepuPhysics](https://github.com/Nicogo1705/Stride.BepuPhysics)

 ### Future Prospects and Disclaimer
 Currently an independent package, Bepu physics is charting a course towards deeper integration within Stride.
 While it stands as a potential future replacement for Bullet physics, the package is still evolving.
 Future updates may necessitate adjustments to projects using its current version.
-We encourage users to stay updated and adaptable as we continue refining Bepu physics with with the community's support.
+We encourage users to stay updated and adaptable as we continue refining Bepu physics with the community's support.
 The pull request can be found here: [[Physics] Bepu integration](https://github.com/stride3d/stride/pull/2131)

 ## Also good to know
 Although not directly tied to Release 4.2, we have some more big things going on.